 There are several states that are part of the Foreclosure Mediation Program.
 This program helps bridge communication between homeowners and lenders.
 The homeowner is required to have all required paperwork completed before mediation begins between the homeowner and a bank representative.
 The mediation provides an opportunity to decide if the loan can modified in a way that will satisfy both parties.
 Speak with a bankruptcy attorney in your area to find out whether this program is available in your state.

 If a homeowner has fallen behind on mortgage payments, but wants to keep the house, filing Chapter 13 bankruptcy will stop the foreclosure.
-The homeowner will create a 3-5 year payment plan and pay off the amount that is delinquent as well continue making regular mortgage payments.
+The homeowner will create a 3-5 year payment plan and pay off the amount that is delinquent.
+In addition, they will continue making regular mortgage payments.
 Homeowners who fail to follow the terms of the payment plan will be at risk of losing their home and lenders can then request to take repossession of the home and begin the process of foreclosing the home.

-Homeowners who are wondering do I have to file bankruptcy if I forclose should speak with an experienced bankruptcy attorney in their area.
+Homeowners who are wondering do I have to file bankruptcy if I foreclose should speak with an experienced bankruptcy attorney.
 The attorney will work with you to find the best solution for you and your family.
 You can also learn when is it too late to stop foreclosure.

 Are you facing foreclosure and you are not sure what you should do?
 Contact a qualified bankruptcy attorney at Douglas Jacobson Law Firm and discuss your options.